IDE - Write Up

 Now we need to escalate to root!

-For this, we do the first try as in every machine sudo -l
+For this, we do the first try as in every machine sudo -l, and we can restart the vsftpd service!

 drac@ide:~$ sudo -l